 How can I download the Impaired Waters Database?

-The Impaired Waters Rule (IWR) Database is a MS Access database and is produced typically two-three times during the calendar year.
+The Impaired Waters Rule (IWR) Database is a MS Access database and is produced typically two to three times during the calendar year.

 Bioassessment Data from External Stakeholders

-The department requests that external data providers who would like to submit applicable bioassessment data in support of the Impaired Waters assessment to please download and complete the Biology Template available as a Microsoft Excel worksheet (.xlsx) on our website (Biology Template).
+The department requests that external data providers who would like to submit applicable bioassessment data in support of the Impaired Waters assessment please download and complete the Biology Template available as a Microsoft Excel worksheet (.xlsx) on our website.
 Once the template has been completed, please submit the worksheet and supporting documentation (all field sheets, the program’s Quality Assurance Plan, photos, associated water quality results for the date of sampling, and the general sampling routine, etc.) by email to Kevin O'Donnell.

 How can I provide feedback?

 DEP is always interested in hearing feedback from its stakeholders.
-Comments and questions can be submitted to the Watershed Assessment Section by contacting Kevin O'Donnell at 850-245-8469 or via email.
+Comments and questions can be submitted to the Watershed Assessment Section by contacting Jessica Mostyn at 850-245-8441 or via email.

 How can I receive updates on public meetings, listing actions, new IWR Runs databases, WBIDs and stations?